 Due to the risk presented to a child’s developing immune/neurological systems and their general inability to recognize hazards, no one under the age of 12 is permitted in FSC laboratories outside of the parameters specified above (a supervised laboratory visit, etc.).
 This includes instances when an employee office is inside a laboratory space.
 Exceptions may be granted on a case-by-case basis pending review and approval by the Dean responsible for the activity or by delegation to the Department Chair or other designee.

-The procedures below have been put in place to ensure the safety of all minors in laboratories and outline the specifc requirements associated with each type of lab activity.
+The procedures below have been put in place to ensure the safety of all minors in laboratories and outline the specific requirements associated with each type of lab activity.

 Minors Visiting a Laboratory